enkidevs/curriculum/lua/roblox-studio/vector3-ii/multiply-divide-ii.md

 ```lua
 Variable.Position = Variable.Position / 5
 ```
-If the position vector of an object is (10, 5, 15), the new vector is ???
+If the position vector of an object is (10, 5, 15), the new vector is... ???
 - (2, 1, 3)
 - (50, 25, 75)
 - (75, 25, 50)